ThunderWasTaken/other-historical-civs/README.md

 this mod will add new historical civs into unciv.

-Some planned civilizations (in no order): Prussia, Western Rome, Croatia
+Some planned civilizations (in no order): Prussia, Croatia

-Finished: Norway, Mali, Holy Romans
+Finished: Norway, Mali, Holy Romans, Western Romans